 What Is an HMO License?

-What Should Landlords Have to Do with Tenants’ Deposits?
+What Should Landlords Do with Tenants’ Deposits?

 Are There Any Future Changes Landlords Need to Be Aware of?